Well the fans had all been clamoring for “one good Slytherin” since about Book 2, hadn’t they? It looks like Rowling finally listened to them.

 But then, the whole account of that stupid Battle of Hogwarts was haphazardly written and hopelessly disorganized.
 (And, I say, FAKE!)

-It was strongly implied that the Muggle-born students had not been permitted back at all that year, and yet Minerva was heard to be chivying one of the Creevy brothers (who had been established as Muggle-borns since CoS — although Rowling might very well decide to claim that it’s only their father who is a Muggle any time she takes it into her mind to do so) out of the castle with the underage students.
+It was strongly implied that the Muggle-born students had not been permitted back at all that year, and yet Minerva was heard to be chivying one of the Creevy brothers (who had been established as Muggle-borns since CoS — although Rowling might very well decide to claim that it’s only their father who is a Muggle any time she takes it into her head to do so) out of the castle with the underage students.
 This would probably be Dennis, the younger brother.
 Since Colin, the elder, at the end of his 6th year was probably already of age.
-He remained, and was noted as having been killed in the fight.
+He turned up, and was noted as having been killed in the fight.

 A few others, like Luna Lovegood and Ginny had already either been taken hostage by DEs or had gone into hiding.
 But that still leaves anything from 200–450 students (depending upon whether or not you accept Rowling’s population numbers or more rational ones) in residence by the day of the battle.